 Sports and Physical Activity

 Being active is good for everyone.
 Plus, it’s fun!
 So if you have hopes of your child playing sports, it’s probably still possible -- with some limits.

 Talk to your child’s doctor about what activities are safe and what precautions you should take.
 The cardiologist may advise against contact sports, for example.
 Just know the signs that your child is overdoing it, such as shortness of breath, major fatigue, or needing a long time to recover from play.

 As a result, they could be smaller than their friends.
 This is normal, but they should “catch up” by the time they reach adulthood.

 You’ll need to know the symptoms that mean that your child’s heart health may be changing.

-If he becomes short of breath or can’t exercise, tell his doctor right away.
+If they become short of breath or can’t exercise, tell their doctor right away.

-If he has any chest pains or sudden cardiac arrest (his heart rhythm becomes erratic and he loses consciousness or becomes unresponsive), call 911.
-And tell the emergency personnel he has a congenital heart defect.
+If they have any chest pains or sudden cardiac arrest (their heart rhythm becomes erratic and they lose consciousness or become unresponsive), call 911.
+And tell the emergency personnel they have a congenital heart defect.

 Ask your doctor what else you should watch for.
 Once you have that knowledge, you can have more peace of mind that your child will be OK.